SamanKhalife/linux-Tutorial/TXT FILES/which.md

+# which
-# whichThe `which` command in Unix and Linux is used to locate the executable file associated with a given command by searching the directories listed in the user's `PATH` environment variable.
+The `which` command in Unix and Linux is used to locate the executable file associated with a given command by searching the directories listed in the user's `PATH` environment variable.
 This command helps determine the path of an executable file that will be executed when you type the command name in the terminal.

 ### Basic Usage